mczhuge/NLSOM/README.md

 - **🧠 Mindstorm**: Empower with the automated mindstorm.
 Multiple agents (models or APIs) can effortlessly collaborate to solve tasks together.
 - **💰 Reward**: Rewards are given to all agents involved.

+Features:
+- [x] Rule your NLSOM: effortlessly organize an NLSOM in various fields by simply changing the template.
+- [x] Easy to extend: customize your own community and agents (Now we have 17 communities and 32 agents, see [society](https://github.com/mczhuge/NLSOM/tree/main/society)).
+- [x] Reward Design: provide a reward mechanism (albeit rough).
+You can easily upgrade to a more refined version.
+- [x] An elegant UI: facilitate better visualization and support for diverse media sources (image, text, audio, video, etc).

+## 💡️ Important Concepts

+- We introduce the concepts NLSOM, which contains society, community and agent—all communicating through the same universal symbolic language—are easily added in a modular fashion
+- Agents will collaborate to solve the task, we called it Mindstorm.
+- [Jürgen](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en&oi=ao) also proposed the Economy of minds (EOM, sec 3 in paper), but we have yet to implement it.

 <details>
     <summary>More insights 👈 <b>[CLICK]</b></summary>
     <p>